Chemical Reaction Networks in a Laplacian Framework: Convergence to Equilibria

 Lemma \ref{lem:calc1} also implies the necessary and sufficient condition for equality.
 To be precise, that lemma asserts that the condition for equality in the above formula is that on each edge the value of $(\psi/\psi^*)$ at the head equals its value at the tail.
-Therefore $(\psi/\psi^*)$ is constant (and positive) on every reachable and co-reachable set. \QED
+Therefore $(\psi/\psi^*)$ is constant (and positive) on every strong component. \QED

--0.2in \begin{prop} Given a Laplacian $L$ with $\delta_L=0$ that has a strictly vector $x^*$ so that the transpose of $\psi^*:=\psi(x^*)$ is a left null vector of $L$.
-The $\omega$-limit set of a positive point $x$ is bounded and is contained in the union of the boundary of $\R^c_+$ and the set of positive fixed points. \end{prop}
+-0.2in \begin{prop} Given a Laplacian $L$ with $\delta_L=0$ that has a strictly positive equilibrium $x^*$.
+Then the $\omega$-limit set of a positive point $x$ is bounded and is contained in the union of the boundary of $\R^c_+$ and the set of positive equilibria. \end{prop}